LangUMS/langums/README.md

 Yes.
 Use the `--preserve-triggers` option.
 Make sure your existing triggers don't mess with Player 8's stuff.

+### LangUMS emits way more triggers than I'd like.

+The biggest culprit for this is the amount of triggers emitted for arithmetic operations.
+By default LangUMS is tweaked for values up to 65535, but if you don't need such large values in your map you can set the `--copy-batch-size` command-line argument to a lower value e.g. 1024.
+This will drastically lower the amount of emitted triggers with the tradeoff that any arithmetic on larger numbers will take more than one cycle.
+In any case you should set the value to the next power of 2 of the largest number you use in your map.
+If uncertain leave it to the default value.

 #### Do you plan to rewrite this in Rust?

 No, but thanks for asking.